In this tutorial, we will discuss what Postman is and how to quickly get set up with it.

 Before you get started with using Twitter’s Postman collections, you will need to make sure you have the proper access and credentials for the Twitter developer platform tool of your choosing.
 You can learn more about getting access via our “Getting started” page.

-Once you have an approved developer account, have set up a developer App and have a set of authentication keys and tokens, and have properly set up your environment to make requests to the specific API that you plan to use, you can follow the below steps to get started.
+Once you have a developer account, have set up a developer App and have a set of authentication keys and tokens, and have properly set up your environment to make requests to the specific API that you plan to use, you can follow the below steps to get started.

 Getting started with Twitter's Postman collections